Fonyx/employeeTracker/README.md

 2. Install Mysql and built root user
 3. Checkout software
 4. Run npm install to gather dependencies
-5. Add your mysql local instance user details to the .env file
+5. Add your mysql local instance user details into a root directory (employeeTracker root) .env file as DB_USER=username
+    DB_PASS=password
+    - note the lack of quotes on anything
 6. Enter mysql Shell and run db/source.sql to setup database structure
 7. (Optional) run db/seeds.sql to populate with fake seed data if you are assessing the cli - HINT TO ADMINISTRATORS!
 8. Run npm start from outside mysql shell